My ResearchBelow are a set of key papers from my research, written in plain language. Please contact me if you have any questions!

 Aurina Arnatkeviciute, Ben D. Fulcher, Roger Pocock, Alex Fornito

-Highly connected neurons in the roundworm, C. elegans, have distinctive gene expression patterns matching those in the mouse brain
+Highly connected neurons in the worm's nervous system have distinctive gene-expression patterns

 Hub connectivity, neuronal diversity, and gene expression in the Caenorhabditis elegans connectome